 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
-In the Counselling and School Psychology program one year of supervised internship is required as part of the residency requirement.
-More detail concerning required coursework and the development of the thesis within each area may be found within the Department's Graduate Brochure.
+In the Counselling and School Psychology program one year of supervised internship is required.
+More details concerning required coursework and the development of the thesis within each area may be found in the Department's Graduate Brochure.
 Each student, in consultation with the faculty advisor assigned at the time of admission, will develop a program of studies to suit the student's specific background and area of interest.
 By the end of the first year of study, PhD students must have a supervisory committee consisting of at least three faculty members related to the student's area of study.

 Candidates are normally required to spend a minimum of two years beyond the master's degree to complete the PhD, with a maximum completion time of six years.
+A typical time for completion of the PhD degree is four